 Create guidelines for contacting clients, and don't be afraid to reach out before an invoice is past due.
-A quick reminder call can reduce the wait time for the funds.
+A quick reminder call nan reduce the wait time for the funds.
 You might also consider offering a small discount for early payment, depending on the specifics of your business and how valuable prompt payment is for you.
 A dollar today is worth more than a dollar tomorrow due to your ability to use it in investments, accrue interest or pay off debt before a late fee or penalty comes due.

 Businesses that rely on heavy equipment for day-to-day operations need a cost-effective approach to acquiring and using a wide variety of machinery.
 Purchasing equipment outright has some undeniable benefits, but it also carries an upfront cost.
 Business owners that don't want to dedicate a significant amount of available capital to immediate ownership have some powerful alternatives.
-Cat Financial provides a variety of financing and leasing options that make monthly payments far more manageable, as well as loans, working capital and revolving lines of credit that help your company be as financially flexible as possible.
+Cat Financial provides a variety of financing options that make monthly payments far more manageable, as well as loans, working capital and revolving lines of credit that help your company be as financially flexible as possible.
 Get in touch with us today to learn more!